 As a whole, it is a growing field.
 It is part of the business and financial sector, which is supposed to grow 10% from 2016 to 2026.
 Not only are supply and distribution systems key to business, but they have become more complex in recent years.
 So, these pros may be needed to solve problems and improve efficiency.

 Top Salaries by State for Logisticians

 |State||Employment||Annual Mean Wage|

 Jobs with a Logistics Degree

-Logisticians manage an organization’s supply chain.
-That means both coordinating how products move from supplier to consumer, and analyzing the system to increase efficiency.
-Logisticians are responsible for the entire life cycle of a product.
+These pros manage a supply chain.
+That means both dealing with how products move from supplier to consumer, and analyzing the system to increase efficiency.
+They are responsible for the entire life cycle of a product.
 In other words, they manage how products are acquired and delivered – and even how they are disposed of.